Actindo-AG/Documentation/BigCommerce/Integration/04_ManageProductData.md

 #### Procedure

 Check your existing variant sets or create new ones.
-For detailed information, see [Manage variants](../../PIM/Operation/02_ManageVariants.md) in the *Omni-Channel* documentation.
+For detailed information, see [Manage a variant](../../PIM/Operation/02_ManageVariants.md) in the *Omni-Channel* documentation.